General debate of the eightieth session of the United Nations General Assembly: Colombia

-Colombian President Gustavo Petro made a speech advocating climate action, criticizing the Trump administration, and calling for military intervention in the Gaza genocide.
+Colombian President Gustavo Petro made a speech advocating for climate action, criticizing the Trump administration, and calling for military intervention in the Gaza genocide.
 He advocated forming "an armed force to defend the lives of the Palestinian people" and accused the United States and NATO of "killing democracy and reviving tyranny and totalitarianism on a global scale."

 Following his speech, Petro participated in a protest where he spoke on militarism in the United States, saying, "I ask all soldiers in the US not to point their rifles at humanity.
 Disobey Trump's order!
 Obey the order of humanity!"
 The United States revoked his visa shortly after.

 Israel

 Israeli Prime Minister Benjamin Netanyahu made a speech that received significant media attention and was met with significant backlash.

 On 26 September, the day of the speech, protesters assembled in various locations throughout New York City, including the UN headquarters, Times Square, and outside the News Corp.
-Building, to protest the Gaza war and Netanyahu's address.
-Large crowds marching to the UN chanted "Free, free Palestine," and some signs read "END ALL U.S. AID TO ISRAEL!", "STOP STARVING GAZA", and "STOP THE GENOCIDE, FREE PALESTINE".
-Many of the protesters were Jewish Americans.
+Building, to protest the Gaza genocide at Netanyahu's address.
+Large crowds marching to the UN chanted "Free, free Palestine," and some signs read "End all U.S. aid to Israel!", "Stop Starving Gaza", and "Stop the Genocide, Free Palestine".
 Pro-Israel counter-protesters, including Rabbi Shmuley Boteach, confronted the protesters.

-When it was time for Netanyahu's address, the majority of UNGA delegates collectively walked out in protest of Israel's actions during the Gaza war—"a sign of Israel's growing international isolation."
+When it was time for Netanyahu's address, the majority of UNGA delegates walked out in protest of Israel's actions during the Gaza war and genocide—"a sign of Israel's growing international isolation."
 The General Assembly chamber was "relatively empty" during his speech.

+The 77 country delegates that walked out during Netanyahu's speech include: